go-gitea/gitea/docs/content/doc/packages/nuget.en-us.md

 ## Requirements

-To work with the NuGet package registry, you can use command-line interface (CLI) tools as well as NuGet features in various IDEs like Visual Studio.
+To work with the NuGet package registry, you can use command-line interface tools as well as NuGet features in various IDEs like Visual Studio.
 More informations about NuGet clients can be found in [the official documentation](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools).
 The following examples use the `dotnet nuget` tool.

 ## Configuring the package registry

-To register the project’s package registry you need to configure a new NuGet feed source:
+To register the package registry you need to configure a new NuGet feed source:

 ```shell
 dotnet nuget add source --name {source_name} --username {username} --password {password} https://gitea.example.com/api/v1/packages/{owner}/nuget/index.json